ll643/GimmeCoffee/GimmeCoffee_DC_Flow_Control_and_Measurement_Draft.md

 newLFOM2=lfom.LFOM(q=30*u.L/u.s,hl=40*u.cm,safety_factor=1.2)
 newLFOM2.nom_diam_pipe

-print('The new LFOM depth range of 30cm works with the original diameter, but the depth range of 40cm does not work with the original diameter.')
+print('The original diameter was 8 inch.
+The new LFOM depth range of 40cm works with the original diameter, but the depth range of 30cm does not work with the original diameter.')
 ```